A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Methodology

 \subsection{Tissue segmentation and patch extraction}

-Tissue segmentation filters out background areas in WSIs, reducing the number of irrelevant patches and speeding up non-overlapping patch extraction.
-Traditional techniques typically rely on image-processing heuristics such as binary or Otsu thresholding, which require manual parameter tuning and often fail to generalize across stains.
+Tissue segmentation filters out background areas in WSIs, reducing the number of irrelevant patches and speeding up patch extraction.
+Traditional techniques rely on image-processing heuristics such as binary or Otsu thresholding, which require manual parameter tuning and often fail to generalize across stains.
 These approaches also struggle to distinguish true tissue from common artifacts, including pen marks and bubbles.
 Trident~\cite{zhang2025standardizing} is a recent alternative for robust and stain-agnostic tissue segmentation and patch extraction.
-After tissue segmentation, the patching step divides the tissue-containing regions into $N$ non-overlap image patches with a size of $256 \times 256$ pixel at specific magnification for later processing by a feature encoder (Figure \ref{fig:method}A).
-We can represent the resulting patches as $\mathbf{X}=\left\{\mathbf{x}_1, \ldots, \mathbf{x}_N\right\}, \mathbf{x}_i \in[0,255]^{256 \times 256 \times 3}$, where $\mathbf{X}$ is called a bag for a WSI, and $\mathbf{x}_i$ is called the i-th instance.
+After tissue segmentation, the patching step divides the tissue-containing regions into $N$ non-overlapping image patches with a size of $256 \times 256$ pixel at specific magnification for later processing by a feature encoder (Figure \ref{fig:method}A).
+We can represent the resulting patches as $\mathbf{X}=\left\{\mathbf{x}_1, \ldots, \mathbf{x}_N\right\}, \mathbf{x}_i \in[0,255]^{256 \times 256 \times 3}$, with the i-th patch.